Bibisara Assaubayeva: 2025

-At the 2025 Sharjah Masters tournament, Assaubayeva qualified for the grandmaster title, having completed both her final norm as well as the required 2500 rating.
+At the 2025 Sharjah Masters tournament, Assaubayeva qualified for the grandmaster title, having both completed her final norm as well as achieved the required 2500 rating.
 She became the 43rd female chess player to achieve the title and the second from her country.

-At the Grenke Freestyle Open in 2025, she was one of the two best female players with 6/9 points, and placed 42nd among all 299 players.
+At the Grenke Freestyle Open in 2025, Assaubayeva was one of the two best female players with 6/9 points, and placed 42nd among all 299 players.
 Consequently, she was the first woman to be invited to a Freestyle Chess Grand Slam at Las Vegas in July 2025.
-However, she finished last in the group stage and also lost in the Knockout Round 1 of the Lower Bracket.
+However, she finished last in the group stage and also lost in the knockout round 1 of the lower bracket.